IssamLaradji/demo_image_classification/README.md

 <img width="100%" src="docs/stages.png">
 </p>

+I am Issam Laradji, a Research Scientist at ServiceNow, currently working on tasks related to natural language processing, computer vision and optimization.

 ## Who is this for?

 Anyone who would like to quickly and efficiently get papers published, products deployed, and competitions won.